neuronsimulator/nrn/programming/gui/widgets.rst

         Slider which is attached to the variable var.
 Whenever the slider is moved, the optional *on_slide* is executed.
 The default range is 0 to 100.
 Steppers increase or decrease the value by 1/10 of the range.
-        Resolution is .01 of the range. vert=1 makes a vertical slider and if there is no *on_slide* may be the 4th arg. slow=1 removes the "repeat key" functionality from the slider(and arrow steppers) and also prevents recursive calls to the *on_slide*.
+        Resolution is .01 of the range. vert=True (or 1) makes a vertical slider and if there is no *on_slide* may be the 4th arg. slow=True (or 1) removes the "repeat key" functionality from the slider(and arrow steppers) and also prevents recursive calls to the *on_slide*.
 This is necessary if a slider action is longer than the timeout delay.
 Otherwise the